Funk Wav Bounces Vol. 1: Year-end lists

+Industry awards

 Commercial performance

 Funk Wav Bounces Vol. 1 debuted at number two on the UK Albums Chart with 19,000 copies sold in its first week, including 7,000 from streams.
 The album debuted at number two on the US Billboard 200 with 68,000 album-equivalent units—the highest position for Harris and the highest debut of any artist in the week of its release.
 In its first week, Funk Wav Bounces Vol. 1 sold nearly twice as many units as Harris's last album, Motion, sold in its first week.

 Track listing

 All tracks produced by Calvin Harris.

 Personnel

 Credits adapted from the album's liner notes.